sebasfalcone/better-work-notes/Notes_about_C++.md

 house1->neighbour = house2;
 house2->neighbour = house1;
 ```

 None of the houses ends up being destroyed at the end of this code, because the shared_ptrs points into one another.
 But if one is a weak_ptr instead, there is no longer a circular reference.

 #### boost::scoped_ptr
 It disables the copy and even the move construction.
-It is the sole owner of a resource, and its ownership cannot be transferred.
+It is the sole owner of a resource, and its owners cannot be transferred.
 Therefore, a scoped_ptr can only live inside a scope or as a data member of an object.

 #### std::auto_ptr
-Deprecated in C++11 and removed on C++17.
+Deprecated in C++11 and removed in C++17.

 # Optimizations